PSeasword/DD2360HT23_OLD/hw_4/ex_3/README.md

 Run

 ```
-profileLab3Ex2.sh
+./profileLab3Ex2.sh
 ```

-to USE `nvprof`on original code in `hw_3/ex_2/`,
+to use `nvprof`on original code found in `hw_3/ex_2/`,

 ```
-profilePinned.sh
+./profilePinned.sh
 ```

 when pinned memory has been implemented,

 ```
-profileUnified.sh
+./profileUnified.sh
 ```

 when unified memory has been implemented, and finally

 ```
-profileUnifiedPrefetching.sh
+./profileUnifiedPrefetching.sh
 ```

 when unified memory with prefetching has been implemented.